rahulkudum/VaishnavaSongsApp/README.md

 ## About this Project

 ### Motivation
-I made this App while learning ReactJs to make the learning process interesting and useful and now this app is used by thousands of people with 5-star ratings and now I am very happy as this App is helping many people to enhance their Spirituality
+I made this App while learning ReactJs to make the learning process interesting and useful and now this app is used by thousands of people with 5-star ratings in play store and now I am very happy as this App is helping many people to enhance their Spirituality

 ### What I have used
 I used all the important hooks like useState, useEffect, useReducer, useRef, custom hooks and for managing the state of the App instead of using Redux I used React's built Context API which is pretty cool, and of course, I used React-Router in this App